 When finished, 3 1/4″ wide, by 7 1/4″ long.

-Row 1: hdc in 3rd ch from hook (skipped chains count as first hdc), and in each stitch across (24)
+Row 1: hdc in 3rd ch from hook (skipped chains count as first hdc), hdc in each st across, ch 2 (counts as first hdc of next row), turn.
+(24)

 Attach yarn to other end of glove, and repeat rows 1 and 2.

-Cut length of yarn and sew up the side of the glove leaving an opening about 1 inch long for your thumb to stitch through.
+Cut 15″ length of yarn and sew up the side of the glove leaving an opening about 1″ long for your thumb to slip through.

 For the second glove sew up the open side from the opposite end-this way your stitches will match on both gloves when you wear them.